Skip to content

 Where are Jack Russells from?

 The Jack Russell Terrier is an early British fox hunter.
 Their long legs and flexible bodies make them excellent hunters.
-They’re small enough to get into dens and lure the prey out.
+They’re also small enough to get into dens and lure the prey out.

 Browse our guides